carlson-lab/lpne/README.md

 ### TO DO
-* add normalization options
+1. add normalization options
+2. n networks with n-class prediction?
-* implement window overlap?
+3. implement window overlap?
-* remove bad windows
+4. remove bad windows
-* unit tests
+5. more unit tests
-* n networks with n-class prediction?
-* consolidate plot_factor.py and plot_power.py
+6. consolidate plot_factor.py and plot_power.py
-* add docstrings for channel maps
+7. add docstrings for channel maps
-* Add a VAE model
-* Add a Tucker decomposition model?
+9. Add a Tucker decomposition model? <- could be a good way to separate between-mouse differences